dirk5Dr. Dirk Jancke

 Organized Symposia

-Member of the Studies Commission of the International Graduate School of Neuroscience
+Member of the Studies Commission and the Executive Board (Advisory) of the International Graduate School of Neuroscience

 Collaborations at Ruhr-University